 What is peach leaf curl?
-Peach leaf curl is a common disease on peach and nectarine trees throughout the Midwest and eastern U.S. Where the disease is severe, tree vigor and fruit quality and yield are diminished.
-Reports of peach leaf curl have increased in recent years, possibly because relatively mild winters have been favorable for the survival of the organism that causes the disease.
+Peach leaf curl is a common disease of peach and nectarine trees throughout the Midwest and eastern U.S. Where the disease is severe, tree vigor and fruit quality and yield are reduced.
+Peach leaf curl often becomes more prevalent after relatively mild winters, which are more favorable for the survival of the organism that causes the disease.
 A related disease, plum pockets, affects plums.

 What does peach leaf curl look like?
-Diseased leaves are distorted with puckered, thickened, twisted areas that are reddish to purple in color.
+Diseased leaves are distorted with puckered, thickened, twisted areas that can be light green, yellow, or reddish to purple in color.
 Leaves later turn brown and fall from the tree.
 Diseased shoots are stunted with small, yellowish leaves, or have leaves arranged in tight whorls (rosettes).
 Diseased flowers may abort, leading to reduced fruit set, while diseased fruit are bumpy, reddish in color, and fall prematurely.

 Where does peach leaf curl come from?
 Peach leaf curl is caused by the fungus Taphrina deformans, which overwinters in bark and bud scales of peach and nectarine trees.
-Fungal spores infect leaves and shoots during spring while leaves are still in the bud, and as they just begin to emerge.
-Mild (50-70°F), wet weather during this period favors infection.
-As the fungus grows in plant tissues, it disrupts normal cell development resulting in distorted, off-color leaves, shoots, and fruit.
+Fungal spores infect leaves and shoots in the spring while leaves are still in the bud and as they just begin to emerge.
+Mild (50 to 70°F), wet weather during this period favors infection.
 Additional spores form on the surface of diseased tissue, and these spores cause new infections if the weather remains mild and wet.

 How do I avoid problems with peach leaf curl in the future?
-Because Taphrina survives in bark and bud scales, removal of diseased leaves in the fall will not reduce disease.
-In addition, no peach varieties are immune to peach leaf curl.
-However, varieties derived from Redhaven are more resistant than varieties derived from Redskin.
-In addition, a single fungicide spray in the fall after leaf drop, or in the spring before buds begin to swell will control peach leaf curl (as well as plum pockets).
+Because Taphrina deformans survives in bark and bud scales, removing diseased leaves in the fall will not reduce disease.
+To prevent serious problems with peach leaf curl, plant resistant or tolerant peach varieties (e.g., ‘Frost’, ‘Indian Free’, ‘Q-1-8’, varieties derived from ‘Redhaven’).
+Avoid growing susceptible varieties (e.g., those derived from ‘Redskin’).
+In addition, consider applying a single fungicide spray in the fall after leaf drop or in the spring before buds begin to swell to control peach leaf curl (and also plum pockets).
 Effective fungicide active ingredients include chlorothalonil, copper (e.g., Bordeaux mixture), and ferbam.
-Be sure when selecting a fungicide that you choose one that is labeled for use on edible food crops.
-Also, be sure to read and follow all label instructions of the fungicide that you select to insure that you use the fungicide in the safest and most effective manner possible.
+Choose a fungicide that is labeled for use on edible fruit crops, and read and follow all label instructions to ensure that you use the product in the safest and most effective manner possible.

 For more information on peach leaf curl: Contact your county Extension agent.